eric-norcross/LiteBox/README.md

 LiteBox
 =======

-A Light weight Lightbox for quick and easy integration
+A Light weight Lightbox for quick and easy integration.
+It may not be feature rich, but it's easy and it works.

 Version: 0.1